Buckingham Arm: Restoration

 The first section of canal that the group intends to reopen for boats is the stretch from Cosgrove to the A5 road near Old Stratford.
 Bridge 1, where the canal was dammed in 1944, was bulldozed into the canal in the late 1960s, to create a crossing for farm vehicles.
 In 2017 the Society received a grant of £70,000 from the rural development LEADER fund, which enabled them to find that much of the structure was still intact.
 The replacement bridge consists of wide brick piers, with a modern steel and concrete structure on top, but retaining the remains of the original bridge beneath.
 This approach means that combine harvesters up to 14.4 ft wide and weighing 40 tons can still use it to access nearby farmland.
 In mid-2021, the canal between bridge 1 and bridge 2 was divided into three sections, which were being gradually rewatered to allow the clay to rehydrate, and an agreement had been reached with the Canal and River Trust to allow investigative work to be carried out on bridge 2.

+On 2 September 2023, a 550 yard length of the canal beyond bridge 1 was formally opened by the actor David Suchet.
+The stop planks beneath the bridge were removed by a recently acquired dredger named Diana, the purchase of which was funded by Tim Coghlan, the owner of Braunston Marina.
+The boat is named after Coghlan's wife Diana, who died in 2014.

 Buckinghamshire County Council have produced a leaflet entitled The Ouse Valley Walk, which describes a walk from Buckingham to Milton Keynes, and covers most of the canal's route.